MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-add-guest-user.md

 To add a user as a guest, you [invite them as a guest to Microsoft Teams, or create a guest account for them in Azure Active Directory](https://docs.microsoft.com/microsoft-365/admin/add-users/about-guest-users?view=o365-worldwide).
 Guest users are covered by the same compliance and auditing protection as other Microsoft 365 users.
 Guest access is subject to Azure Active Directory and Microsoft 365 service limits.

 The guest experience has limitations by design.
-For a full list of what a guest can and can't do in Teams, see [Guest experience in Teams](https://docs.microsoft.com/microsoftteams/guest-experience).
+For a full list of what a guest can and can't do in Teams, see [Guest calling experience in Teams](https://docs.microsoft.com/microsoftteams/guest-experience).

 > [!IMPORTANT]
 > A Microsoft Teams admin can [configure Teams to block guest users](https://docs.microsoft.com/microsoftteams/set-up-guests), but Dynamics 365 Guides ignores that configuration and allows guest users to make calls from HoloLens.